Circumventing shortcuts in audio-visual deepfake detection datasets with unsupervised learning: Modeling real data for deepfake detection

 \mypar{Score visualization.} Figure \ref{fig:per_frame_scores} shows the per frame scores obtained by the two methods, \ours and \ourssup, together with the groundtruth manipulated interval.
 For the \ours method, the scores represent the misalignment probability between the audio and visual streams at each time frame; for the \ourssup method, the scores represent the probability of an audio-video frame of being fake.
 We see that \ourssup always predicts the first frame as being fake, confirming once again that it has learned to associate the spurious leading silence with a video being fake.
 When detected, the actual fake region is given a considerable lower fakeness probability than that assigned to the leading silence.
 On the other hand, \ours is not affected by the presence of leading silence.
 In this case the manipulated areas have higher misalignment scores, a frame-level evaluation yielding 77.7\% AUC.
 We do notice that there are other regions in the video that get a high misalignment score.
-This happens because the operations that introduce fake regions can introduce desynchronizations between the audio video streams even in areas that were not intentionally manipulated.
+This happens because the separation and re-composition of the audio and video streams can introduce desynchronizations between the two even in areas that were not intentionally manipulated.